Reflecting Upon Irreducible Mind

 problem that bedevils materialism.
 This is why I say that Julio's standards

-to his (and mine) concerns about consciousness in this book.
-And if the
+answer to his (and mine) concerns about consciousness in this book.
+And

-book doesn't meet such standards, then it's flawed.
-Julio seems more interested
+if the book doesn't meet such standards, then it's flawed.
+Julio seems more

-in the book's weaknesses and limitations than in its strong aspects.
+interested in the book's weaknesses and limitations than in its strong

-a more or less preliminary identification of) a correlation.
-But as to causation,
+made a more or less preliminary identification of) a correlation.
+But

-account for many empirical data than materialism cannot explain.
-As the
+serious) account for many empirical data than materialism cannot explain.

 The appeal of Myers's theory derives for